-Most commonly used to represent another’s health care decisions in situation where a person may not be able to represent themselves.
-The Principal must be in a clear mental state before selecting their agent.
+The California medical power of attorney, also known as an “Advance Directive”, is used to represent another’s health care decisions in a situation where a person may not be able to represent themselves.
+In addition, there is a portion called a living will that allows the principal to choose life-ending procedure options (such as withholding mechanical respirators or the intake of food and liquids).
+The principal must be in a clear mental state before selecting their agent.
 This document is very common before risky surgery or for elderly family members.

 Laws – § 4701 (Advance Health Care Directive Forms)